arielsaadon/OOP_Ex3/README.md

 # Directed weighted graph
-The project is about Directed weighted graph.<br>
+# The project is about Directed weighted graph:
 It has the following class.<br>

 # Class NodeData:
 This class repesnt Node in graph.<br>
 In each Node has the following:<br>

    <table>